Statement of Interest

 - Research possible placements.
 Suggestions for starting your search are below.

 - Make an appointment with Prof. Tai to discuss your course planning and interests.

-To assist in planning, students will be asked to complete a statement of interest form in January.
-The program form will require identification of 3-5 proposed placements, a list ofcourses that has prepared the student for those placements, and a brief statement of interest.
-The online application form will be available here in December.
+- Complete a statement of interest form by February 5.
+The form requires identification of 3-5 proposed placements, a list of courses that have prepared you for those placements, and a brief statement of interest.
+The Statement of Interest form is available here.

 Locating Potential Placements in DC

 There are many resources for researching and identifying potential organizations for a DC-based externship.
-Note that any placements must be approved by the law school for academic credit.
-Please do not accept any externships until the Field Placement Director has reviewed the program.
+All placements must be approved by the law school for academic credit, so please do not accept any externships until the Field Placement Director has reviewed the program.
 The DC Program requires that students perform legal work, in a government or non-profit setting, supervised by an attorney.
 Because students receive academic credit, they may not be paid.